microsoft/tyger/README.md

 and scenarios.

 At a high level, Tyger is a REST API that abstracts over an Azure Kubernetes cluster and Azure Blob storage.
-Future plans include support for on-prem deployments.
+Tyger can also be installed locally, requiring only Docker.
+Future plans include support for on-prem Kubernetes deployments.
 It includes a command-line tool, `tyger`, for easy interaction with this API.
 Users specify signal processing code as a container image.

 Tyger is centered around **stream processing**, allowing data to be processed as it is acquired, without needing to wait for the complete dataset.
 It is based on